Last updated: 16/11/20

 3. Your degree

-This is important, as it’s great to pick housemates because they are really sociable and like to party, however there will come a time when you need to put your degree first.
+This is an important one.
+It’s great to pick housemates because they’re really sociable and like to party, however there will come a time when you need to put your degree first.
 Are you able to study in that house?
 Do your prospective housemates have the same values as you and want to work hard as well as play hard?
 Or is your will of steel strong enough to tear yourself away to the library even when something fun is going on?

 4. Your money

 Choose housemates who have a similar budget to you, and then stick to it when you go house-hunting.
 You don’t want to end up constantly poor because you’ve overestimated how much you can pay per month; equally, you may get frustrated if you have to settle for a house just because it’s all your other housemates can afford.
 Are you good with bills and money?
-That’s a valuable trait that at least one person living in your house needs to have (or if it’s you, then you will be an asset wherever you live!).
+That’s a valuable trait that at least one person living in your house needs to have (if this person is you, then you’ll be an asset wherever you live!).

 5. Your uni experience

 Do you want housemates who enhance your uni experience?
-Or do you have a close circle of friends on your course who do that and perhaps you are just looking for people to literally share the rent and tidy up after themselves?
-Perhaps you’re looking for housemates to widen your horizons, introduce you to a new circle of people or learn something new?
+Or do you have a close circle of friends on your course who already do that and perhaps you’re just looking for people to literally share the rent and tidy up after themselves?
+Maybe you’re looking for housemates to widen your horizons, introduce you to a new circle of people or learn something new?
 In which case, why not opt to live with people who aren’t on your course, or people from a club you’re a member of?

 6. Your sanity